 1. New Balance WW847 – Best Shoes for Morton’s Neuroma

-Though the heel part of the shoe runs a bit large, this will not create any uncomfortable feeling while walking.
-This shoe equips ortholite foam insert giving you responsiveness, support and feel while walking.
+Though the heel part of the shoe runs a bit large, this will not create an uncomfortable feeling while walking.
+This shoe equips an Ortholite foam insert giving you responsiveness, support, and feel while walking.

 Weighing only 230 grams, they are ultralight and therefore ideal for long walks.
 The impression of lightness is further accentuated by the sporty design and the seamless fit.